Some photos of ancestors spanning 1898 - 1945

 About 1934, Alexander's eldest son George, by his first wife, had set up as a tobacco farmer in South Rhodesia near Headlands, but on the 15th October 1939, soon after the start of WWII, he arrived back at Southampton on the Windsor Castle, to attend officer training at Sandhurst.

 George (see photo opposite copied from a cine film) attained the rank of Lieutenant and in April 1941 was attached to the 8th King's Royal Irish Hussars, a cavalry regiment equipped with light tanks.
 He was based at the Royal Armoured Corps School and Base Depot, Middle East Force, in Egypt.

 Units of the regiment were then deployed to Bug Bug and Tobruk in Libya where George was injured and lost a leg in the North African campaign.

-Though Harry was retired at the start of WWII, two of his daughters and his son-in-law Ted worked at the Vickers, Weybridge factory, on the edge of the motor racing circuit at Brooklands, where the Wellington bomber was designed.
+Though Harry was retired at the start of WWII, two of his daughters and his son-in-law Ted worked at the Vickers, Weybridge factory, on the edge of the motor racing circuit at Brooklands, where the Wellington bomber was designed, built and repaired.
 One of the tasks was to patch up the canvas of damaged aircraft and paint the new canvas with dope.